zaiisao/Documentation/en/Video/join_video_web.md

 title: Join a Channel
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 22:22:51 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:22:54 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Video/web_prepare.md) for more information.
+Before joining a channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/web_prepare.md).

 ## Implementation